sunxin2001/Deep-learning/README.md

-# This is a notebook
+# This is my deep-learning notebook! :)
 everything deserved to know